Sunset Rollercoaster

-Sunset Rollercoaster (落日飛車 Luòrì fēichē) is a 5-piece jazz-influenced synth-pop band from Taipei, Taiwan, consisting of Kuo-Hung Tseng (vocals, guitar), Hung-Li Chen (bass), Shao-Hsuan Wang (keyboard), Tsun-Lung Lo (drums), and Hao-Ting Huang (saxophone)—previously with Shih-Wei Huang (percussion).
+Sunset Rollercoaster (落日飛車 Luòrì fēichē) is a jazz-inspired synth-pop and indie rock band from Taipei, Taiwan, consisting of guitarist, songwriter, and vocalist Kuo-Hung Tseng, bassist Hung-Li Chen, keyboardist Shao-Hsuan Wang, drummer Tsun-Lung Lo, and saxophonist Hao-Ting Huang.

 The name originated from a Photo Booth picture the group had taken for their MySpace profile in 2009, which had a rollercoaster in front of a sunset as the background.
 The band mostly sings in English, despite being based in a Mandarin-speaking country, which, according to lead singer Kuo Kuo, is to allow them to speak indirectly and allow audiences to discern their own meaning.
+They have risen to be one of the most prominent, influential and critically acclaimed Taiwanese indie acts.

 History

+2009–2016: Formation and Reformation

+Tseng Kuo-Hung (Kuo) and Lo Tsun-Lung (ZL) hanging out in Taipei's Shida Road district during the mid-2000s, prior to forming the band.

 The idea for the band was inspired by Velvet Underground videos that lead singer Kuo found on the internet.
-The band formed in 2009 as a trio composed of Tseng Kuo Hung, Kevin Lee, and Lo Zun Long; they released their debut album Bossa Nova in 2011, but then disbanded shortly afterward.
-Singer Kuo Kuo and drummer Lo Tsun formed another band, Forests, with a different, much darker sound.
-Sunset Rollercoaster reformed in 2015 and released their second album Cassa Nova in 2018.
+The band formed in 2009 as a trio composed of Tseng Kuo Hung, Kevin Lee, and Lo Zun Long; they released their album Bossa Nova in 2011 which was a garage rock album making it their official debut, but then disbanded shortly afterward.
+Singer Kuo Kuo and drummer Zun Long formed another band, Forests, with a different, much darker sound.
+Sunset Rollercoaster reformed in 2015 with KuoKuo and Zun Long(Now as ZL) returning while adding 4 new members.

+Hung Li as the new Bassist, Shao Hsuan(Gump) as Keyboardist, HaoTing as Saxophonist and Hao Chia as Percussionist Then Released Jinji Kikko in 2016 and released their second album Cassa Nova in 2018, after the album Hao-Chia left, the band added a new Percussionist Shih-wei Huang.
 In 2019, the band released the EP Vanilla Villa, which revolves around the story of an alien who loves a human whom it wants to take to a villa.